ecyrb/sim-racing-notes/docs/bathurst.md

 I hope this one is obvious.
 If not, please see exhibit A: The BMW is coming down the mountain: ![](img/motivating_example.png)

 Seeing *5 seconds ahead* means that we have to leave our current shot *at least* 5 seconds before the spotted car would leave the shot.
-A combination of many cameras, and some long shots is used to accomplish this.
+All else being equal, this means you need more cameras because every two consecutive shots contains 5-seconds of overlapping track "distance".
 AdvSpot is made up of 24 different cameras (shots): for a 2:06 lap, you spend 5.25 seconds at each camera.

 #### 2. You should be able to see the *spotted car* at all times.